hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 * Encourage learners to also join in on a phone or tablet.
 They can have both devices logged in, so they have the benefit of a second display for video, but use the desktop version for chat, voice, etc.  However, even phone screens can still be very small.
 Use a large font size.
 This will help learners to see clearly even if viewing on their phone.
 * Follow the written lesson material closely, and support learners in following along.
 The written lessons can be easier to fit on a screen, and help learners to catch up if they fall behind.
 * Teach like you are hosting a radio broadcast.
 Be especially careful to speak what you are typing, slowly and precisely.
 Review/repeat what you have typed after doing so.
-When you really want learners see something, state that you would like them to focus on the screen sharing window and give them a moment to do so.
+When you really want learners to see something, state that you would like them to focus on the screen sharing window and give them a moment to do so.
 * Add more frequent pauses for learners to work.
 * Recording the session for later reference can also be helpful -- this also addresses problems faced by learners with distracting home environments.
 However, note privacy concerns with recording.
 Until The Carpentries completes a full evaluation of policies related to creation and storage of recordings, **please do not make recordings that include learners.**